 The second advantage to using my credit card is basically free money for one month.
 This allows me to make purchases before my paycheck gets auto-deposited in to my account.
 For example, I bought my laptop for $1,000 dollars on the 10th of Jan.
 At that time I only had $900 saved for my new laptop, but since I charged it to my credit card I was able to walk out the door with it before I had the full $1K saved.
 I got my paycheck two weeks later and took my “$100 a month laptop fund” added that to the $900 I had already saved and paid off my credit card balance in full.
 The laptop didn’t cost me any more then it would have if I used my debit card, but I was able to get it two weeks earlier.

 I’m fully aware of the dangers of owning a credit card.
-It takes discipline, but as long as you don’t spend money you don’t have, I’m convinced that credit cards and credit card readers are an asset to my financial success.
+It takes discipline, but as long as you don’t spend money you don’t have, I’m convinced that credit cards are an asset to my financial success.
 I have plenty more to say about credit cards and I would love to hear what you all think about them.
 Keep looking for more of my financial habits and advice.

 What do you think?